Manage workload identity

 1. Provide a Resource Definition to provision the k8s-service-account requested by the workload.

-The service account represents the identity of the Workload.
+The service account represents the identity of the Workload on the cluster.
 It must provide the required output(s) for identifying this identity, depending on the cloud provider.
 Refer to the outputs of the sample Resource Definition to see the implementation details.

 Sample service account Resource Definition